 This means discovering the truth about the company’s negligent behaviors, which can help you finally answer the question of why this happened.

-It also means seeking money damages to pay for all that you have lost because of cancer.
+It also means seeking money damages to pay for all that you have lost because of getting cancer.

+How much money you could receive depends upon the losses you sustained because of your cancer.
 In the legal arena, we call the harm you suffered in an accident, including accidental exposure to a carcinogenic chemical, damages.

 If you lost a loved one to cancer caused by Roundup, then your family may have the right to pursue a wrongful death claim against Monsanto.